Resolution-Agnostic Neural Operators for Multi-Rate Sparse-View CT: Acknowledgment

-In this supplementary material, we provide details omitted in the main text, including: \begin{itemize}[leftmargin=*] \item Section~\ref{sec:roteq}: more mathematical details of the proposed rotational equivariant DISCO.
-(Sec. \ref{sec:rotational_equivalence} ``Sinogram-Space Neural Operator $\NO_s$'' of the main paper.) \item Section~\ref{sec:implement_details}: additional details on experimental setup, specifically sinogram sampling setting, and implementation details of baseline methods (Sec. \ref{sec:details} ``Implementation Details of Different-Sampling-Rate Reconstruction'' of the main paper.) \item Section~\ref{sec:add_results}: more experimental results and visualizations of the method, including numerical results/tables that cannot fit in the main text due to page limit, as well as additional reconstruction visualizations of multiple methods under different sampling rates.
-(Sec. \ref{sec:expr} ``Experimental Results'' of the main paper.) \end{itemize}
+In this supplementary material, we provide details omitted in the main text, including: \begin{itemize} \item Sec.~\ref{sec:roteq}: more mathematical details of the proposed rotational equivariant DISCO.
+(Sec.~\ref{sec:rotational_equivalence} ``Sinogram-Space Operator $\NO_s$'' of the main paper.) \item Sec.~\ref{sec:implement_details}: additional details on experimental setup, specifically sinogram sampling setting, and implementation details of baseline methods (Sec.~\ref{sec:details} ``Reconstruction with Different Sampling Rates'' of the main paper.) \item Sec.~\ref{sec:add_results}: more experimental results and visualizations of the method, including numerical results/tables that cannot fit in the main text due to page limit, as well as additional reconstruction visualizations of multiple methods under different sampling rates.
+(Sec.~\ref{sec:expr} ``Experimental Results'' of the main paper.) \item Sec.~\ref{sec:compl}: complexity analysis of the proposed method to existing neural architectures, specifically other neural operator architectures and CNNs.
+(Sec.~\ref{sec:ablation} ``Analysis and Ablation Study'' of the main paper.) \end{itemize}